JT8D-17/x-plane-cockpit-crosshair/README.md

 # X-Plane Cockpit Crosshair
-A 3D object cockit crosshair for landing training for use in X-Plane helicopters (and maybe in fixed wing aircraft).
+A 3D object cockpit crosshair, intended for landing training in X-Plane helicopters (and maybe also in fixed wing aircraft).

 <a name="toc"></a>
 ## Table of Contents